Classic yellow dusters x3

 The classic yellow duster.
 They are a household staple and a most excellent all round cleaning cloth.
-Sometimes they are a bit of a mean size and they will shrink a little when you wash them.
-So these are a generous 50x55cm size.
 Use them wrung out and wet as well as for dry dusting.
 Just remember WASH THEM SEPARATELY until they are very, very old.
 The yellow will run and you won’t be happy.
 So why are they yellow?
 Here’s what the BBC has to say:

 The humble duster is a familiar household object but why do they often seem to be made of the same soft yellow fabric?
 The answer could lie in the naturally yellow cotton which originally came from China, according to Professor Beverly Lemire, a lecturer in material culture at the University of Alberta in Canada.